1997 Baltimore Ravens season

 The 1997 season was the Baltimore Ravens’ second season in the National Football League (NFL) and second under coach Ted Marchibroda.
 While Baltimore failed to finish above 5th in the AFC Central, they improved from 4–12 in 1996 to 6–9–1.
+It would be the final season they finished at the bottom of their division for 10 years.

 The Ravens updated their uniforms with a new style of numbers featuring a shadow in the back.
 White pants were introduced for use with home jerseys, while the black pants continued to be worn on the road.

 This was the final NFL season played in Baltimore’s Memorial Stadium.